mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Daily_report.md

 - When integrating sentiment analysis features, how can you ensure they align correctly with player data from other sources?

 --------------------------------------------------

+# Day 12
+**Date:** 02/09/2025

+### Daily Work
+- Worked on structuring the feature engineering module in Python.
+- Explored feature scaling techniques (Standardization vs Normalization).
+- Updated GitHub with cleaned dataset and preprocessing scripts.

+---

+# Day 13 Progress Report
+**Date:** 03/09/2025

+### Meeting Minutes (Recap from Mentor’s Mail)
+- **Agenda:** Feature Engineering and Sentiment Analysis.
+- Discussed about outliers and when to treat missing values vs. outliers.
+- Mentor asked to complete feature engineering and sentiment analysis part.

+### Daily Work
+- Implemented handling of outliers using IQR and Z-score methods.
+- Started correlation analysis between features.
+- Committed progress and updated GitHub repository.

+### Tomorrow’s Question
+- What is multicollinearity?
+Is it always required to remove one of the columns or can we keep it?
+- What is correlation?